atomlafave/GoogleCapstoneProject/README.md

-Please NOTE: This was my very first solo analysis and looking back now that I am working on my second analysis and all of my courses are complete- I realize I was rushing through this one and didn't take enough time to skim everything in order to draw the best business questions/recommendations from the data.
+A case study using the 6 steps of the analysis process in R Studio.

-I had not completed the Google Analytics program yet, therefore because the courses have a monthly charge I wanted to complete everything while I was on the final stretch.
-I realize now it could have been better and am working on a new analysis with a different data set that will be much more thorough!
-Both in the questions that I will draw from the data and the visualizations used to interpret it.
-Either way, thanks for reading and checking it out, the new analysis will be posted in the next couple of days.
+This was my first ever solo analysis using R and I realize some of the questions could have went deeper.
+However, the data was outdated and it did have some limitations on what types of conclusions could be drawn.
+Thanks for checking it out!